Radioactive phosphorus therapy

 This page tells you about radiotherapy treatment with radioactive phosphorus.
 There is information about

 Radioactive phosphorus is a radioactive form of the element phosphorus.
 It can be used as a treatment for some blood disorders, including one called polycythaemia rubra vera (PCRV).
 Polycythaemia rubra vera means that your bone marrow makes too many red blood cells.
 You may make too many platelets and white blood cells too.

 Radioactive phosphorus is absorbed by the bone marrow and gives a dose of radiation, which stops it making excess cells.
 Very little radiation is given to the rest of the body.
 This treatment is not commonly used because other types of treatment are available.
 It may be used if you have had PCRV for some time.

 There aren't usually any side effects.
 After the injection you will be temporarily radioactive but this is not harmful to you.
-It is not a hazard to anyone else because it is such a small dose and the radioactivity has such a short range.
-Treatment with radioactive phosphorus over many years can cause leukaemia.
+It is not a risk to anyone else because it is such a small dose and the radioactivity has such a short range.
+Treatment with radioactive phosphorus over many years can cause a small increase in the risk of leukaemia.

+We have detailed information about internal radiotherapy in this section.
 Your medical physicist or radiotherapy doctor (clinical oncologist) will be able to explain the treatment to you in detail if you would like.
-You can find helpful booklets and leaflets on our thyroid cancer reading list.
-The thyroid cancer organisations page has other sources of information.

 Question about cancer?
 Contact our information nurse team